usnistgov/cdf-test-method/test_data/synthetic/prim-02/README.md

 </tr>
 <tr class="even">
 <td><p><strong>Test Deck Pattern:</strong></p>
 <p><strong>Ballots voted or pre-marked with the following pattern.
-Ballots 5 and 18 will be input using the Spanish language option.
-Ballots 8 and 17 will be input using the ADA audio capability.
 The following is the test pattern to be voted for the given precinct:</strong></p>
 <table>
 <thead>
 <tr class="header">